 Decision Makers

-The Los Angeles Charter, which defines the organization and functions of the City, provides specific powers and authorities to the Director of Planning.
-However, land use decisions are not reserved exclusively to elected officials or even the Director.
-The City’s Zoning Code outlines the broad authorities of each decision maker who reviews a specific subset of planning approvals.
+The Los Angeles Charter, which defines the organization and functions of the City, provides specific powers and authorities to certain decision makers.
+The City’s Zoning Code further outlines the broad authorities of each decision maker (whether established by State law, Charter, or Ordinance) who reviews planning approval.
+There are currently two Zoning Codes in effect within the City of Los Angeles:

 Director of Planning